Side effects of Accutane

 Sunscreen Options

-If you are like me, you don’t really like the feel of sunscreen or the white film it leaves.
-There are now more options than ever before for those who don’t like sunscreen lotions.
+If you don’t like the feel of sunscreen or the white film it leaves, there are now plenty of alternative options available.
+Learn more about these options.

 Sunscreen Overview

-Sunscreens can be complicated, so let’s simplify it.
-Here I’ll explain the two main ways to group sunscreens: 1) SPF and 2) type of blocker.
+Sunscreens can be confusing, so let’s simplify.
+There are two main ways to classify them: 1) SPF rating and 2) type of UV blocker.